 - Pour the chilled whipping cream into a bowl and add the sugar and vanilla extract.
 Whip with a handheld electric mixer on medium speed until the cream is stiff.
 It shouldn't fall out of the bowl if it is turned upside down.

-- Place a dollop of the Chantilly cream in each cup of hot chocolate.
+- Place a dollop of the Chantilly cream in each cup.
 Chantilly cream is best when enjoyed right away, but you can store leftovers covered tightly in the fridge for a day or two.

 - Category: Drink